currency-today/currency-today/README.md

-# currency-today
+# Currency Today
-THe better way to keep track on your currencies of interest.
+The best way to keep track on your currencies of interest.